 A Canadian North B-737-300C combi on the ramp at Iqaluit Airport.

 In July 2018, a merger was announced between Canadian North and First Air airlines, two carriers that have been competing in the northern Canadian market for some time.
 Although the companies attempted to merge in the past, the merger was unsuccessful.
-However, this time around there appears to be blue skies on the horizon.
+However, this time around there appear to be blue skies on the horizon.

 “The merger announcement is a positive step for both pilot groups,” said Capt.
 Bill Rodgers, the Canadian North pilots’ Master Executive Council (MEC) chair.
 “The Canadian aviation industry is small, and a more efficient, stronger airline will be better suited to withstand the current economic pressures our two airlines have been facing.”